Circuit-Analysis/circuit-analysis.github.io/_sources/chapter-13.md

 %%%%%%%%%%%%%%%FIXED SECTIONS to HERE

-\section{Analysis Methods and Theorems with Alternating Current}
+## Analysis Methods and Theorems with Alternating Current

 \pgfdeclarelayer{background}
 \pgfdeclarelayer{foreground}